Sunderland weather forecast: Cloudy day but this is when rain could spoil plans

-The weather is set to be dull today, with cloud throughout most of the day.
+The weather is set to be dull today, with cloud throughout most of the day and some small periods of sunny spells.

 What will the weather be like this morning in Sunderland?

-This morning will be dull, with cloud throughout the morning.
-The temperature will reach 8C by 12pm.
+There will be some small sunny spells early morning, before turning cloudy.
+The temperature will reach 7C by 12pm.

 What will the weather be like this afternoon in Sunderland?

-This afternoon will be mainly cloudy, with some small sunny spells.
-The temperature will reach its peak of 9C by 3pm.
+This afternoon will remain overcast, with the temperature reaching its peak of 8C by 1pm and remain so throughout the afternoon.

 What will the weather be like this evening and tonight in Sunderland?